-- Fresh Pepper comes in many colors, green, black, red and white but all comes from the same plant, the color is related to how ripe it is and how it has been processed.
+- Fresh Pepper comes in many colors, green, black, red, and white but all come from the same plant, the color is related to how ripe it is and how it has been processed.

 - The Romans would even demand pepper as a ransom when besieging a city.

 - Pepper — kali mirch is native to India and grows as a tall vine with the peppercorns as flowering drupes.

 - It has been used in cooking for over 2000 years!

 Malabar Black Pepper Shows Strong properties to correct the seasoning of dishes when added at the end of Cooking and is Best Suited for Spicy Non-Veg Dish and Seafood preparation.